#

 Introduction

-Retail Cloud Connect™ imports all published products in your Shopify catalog to Google Cloud Vertex AI Search for Commerce and keeps it up-to-date in near real-time.
-Inventory and pricing updates are prioritized, followed by collection changes and product updates.
-Your full catalog will also be indexed at least once per day for continuity.
+Retail Cloud Connect™ imports all published Shopify products into Vertex AI Search for Commerce and keeps them up to date in near real-time.
+Inventory and pricing updates are prioritized, followed by collection and product updates, with a full catalog refresh at least once per day.

 Google Merchant Center